 So why does he hate annuities so much?

-I took a close look at the report offered (Annuity Insights) and found the information well written and laid out very nicely.
+I took a close look at the report offered (Fisher Investments Annuity Insights), Fisher investments annuity calculator, and found the information well written and laid out very nicely.
 It’s fairly generic in nature, initially explaining the basics of annuities and their terms.
 All good and accurate info, but nothing really revealing at first.
+They also offer fisher investments newsletter.

 It then gives some examples that I think explain what he dislikes so much about annuities.
 The big gripe (best I can tell), is Mr. Fisher doesn’t like the fees associated with annuities.